Vanilla Bean Waffles. Just think on that for a while, whilst you

 - While the butter is cooling crack the eggs into a large bowl.
 Give them a quick whisk.

 - Add the milk, sugar and vanilla bean paste to the eggs and lightly whisk to combine.

 - Once cooled weigh 100g of the melted butter into the egg, milk, sugar, vanilla bean paste mixture and whisk briefly to combine (wet ingredients).

 - Weigh the flour and sift along with the baking powder and salt into the bowl containing the wet ingredients.

 - Gently mix both the wet and dry ingredients together until just combined – over mixing will lead to tough waffles.

-- Ensure that the melted butter completely covers each of the waffle plates.
+- While the Waffle Maker is switched off brush the melted butter so that it completely covers each of the waffle plates.

 - Close the waffle maker and switch on.
 For the Andrew James Belgian Waffle Maker it is ready to cook with when the green ‘ready’ light illuminates.

 - Using oven gloves, to protect your hands, as the top of the waffle make plus the waffle plates get very hot, press the button and open the waffle maker.

 - Use an American 1/4 cup measure (50ml – 2 heaped tablespoons).